Explore the breed's characteristics, health, and history — and find trusted breeders

 The Irish Terrier is a medium-sized dog with a striking red coat color that can vary from light wheat to deep red.
 With his slim and muscular stature, he radiates strength and agility.
 Its head is elongated and adorned with glowing, dark eyes and V-shaped ears that fall forward.
 Its tail is usually docked, although this is now banned in some countries, including Germany.
 The Irish Terrier belongs to FCI Group 3: Terriers.

 As the name suggests, the Irish Terrier originally comes from Ireland.
-He is believed to be one of the oldest terrier breeds, although the exact origins of his breed are unclear.
-Some believe that he descended from the ancient black and tan terriers and/or from the red terriers that were common in Ireland in the 17th century.
-It was originally used as a working dog, protecting the home and yard from rodents and other pests, but also as a hunting dog, helping to locate and hunt game.
+It is believed to be one of the oldest terrier breeds, although the exact origins of the breed remain unclear.
+Some believe it descends from the old Black-and-Tan Terriers and/or the red terriers that were common in Ireland in the 17th century.
+It was originally used as a working dog to protect the house and farm from rodents and other pests, but also as a hunting dog that helped flush out and hunt game.
 In the 19th century, the Irish Terrier gained popularity and was officially recognized as a breed by the Irish Kennel Club in 1875.
-During the First World War he served as a messenger and guard dog.
+During World War I, it served as a messenger and guard dog.

 Ireland